Jakav-N/Jakav-N.github.io/README.md

 # Jakav-N.github.io
-Personal website, for various things
+This is a website that I put whatever I want on.

-It has AP Human Geography stuff, but focus is currently on TuFlow development
+It has AP Human Geography stuff, and a Minesweeper implementation with a bot.